Submit our quick form and get quotes now!

-About emptying, we should note that it’s necessary to prevent solids and fats from accumulating inside the tank and compromising it from functioning properly.
+When it comes to emptying your septic tank, note that it’s necessary to do so to prevent solids and fats from accumulating inside the tank and compromising the proper functioning of the leaching bed.

-After emptying, it’s important to know that it’s useful to leave a layer of mud in the bottom of the tank, as this helps keep a certain amount of bacteria inside of it.
+After having it emptied, it’s important to leave a layer of mud on the bottom of the tank, as this helps contain a certain amount of bacteria inside.
 This has a very precise function, namely that of helping to reduce the quantity of sludge present in the tank and therefore, to reduce the amount of cleaning the tank requires.

-A good indicator to determine if cleaning is necessary is to observe the amount of sludge present in the septic tank: if it reaches 30 centimetres or higher, your septic tank needs to be cleaned.
+When it comes to maintenance, a good indicator is to observe the amount of sludge present in the septic tank: If it reaches 30 centimetres or higher, your septic tank needs to be cleaned.
 Ideally, have your septic tank emptied during the summer.
-If you wait until later, the bacterial flora won’t have enough time to rebuild before the cold weather arrives.
+If you wait until later in the year, the bacterial flora won’t have enough time to rebuild before the cold weather sets in.

-To ensure that nothing comes to crush the pipes or that the soil is not compressed, it’s necessary to avoid installing or construction above the purification field such as on a terrace or a patio.
-Damaging the pipes would be fatal for the proper functioning of the septic system, as the purification field can no longer function properly.
+To ensure that nothing could crush the pipes or compress the soil, avoid installing or building a terrace or patio atop a leaching bed.
+Damaging the pipes would be fatal to the proper functioning of the septic system, as the leaching bed can no longer function properly.

-Controlling the amount of water has two main dimensions: reducing water consumption and avoiding using a large amount of water in a short period.
+Controlling the amount of water found in the tank has two main purposes: reducing water consumption and avoiding using a large amount of water over a short period of time.
 The first happens when there’s a lack of decomposition of organic matter, occurring when the water flow is too high inside the septic tank.
-To reduce the amount of water, put these tips into practice:
+To reduce the amount of water used, make good use of these tips:

-In regards to using too much water in a short time, it’s not recommended since it keeps solid particles in suspension which are then transferred to the scrubber element.
+In regards to using too much water over a short period of time, it’s advised against since it keeps solid particles in suspension which are later transferred to the purifying element.

-Also, make sure that the drains and gutters aren’t routed to the septic tank and the purification element, as this will create too much water.
-Finally, you should know that the use of a water softener is not recommended due to the overload of water it causes and its excessive concentration of minerals.
+Also, make sure that the drains and gutters aren’t routed to the septic tank and the purifying element, as this will lead to too much water.
+Finally, note that the use of softeners isn't recommended since it results in excess water use and enhanced concentration of minerals.

 As a first step, it’s important to maintain the interior of the tank using products specifically designed for this purpose.
 These are used to prevent the obstruction of pipes.
-Following this idea, it is also recommended to clean the pipes to loosen any residues stuck on the walls while eliminating scale, as this can be very damaging to the proper functioning of the septic tank.
+Following this idea, it's also recommended to clean the pipes to loosen any residue stuck to the walls while eliminating scale, as this can be very damaging to the proper functioning of the septic tank.